AlisamTechnology/ATSCAN/README.md

   <tr>
     <td class="main">
       ap-get install libxml-simple-perl <br/>
-      aptitude install libio-socket-ssl-perl <br/>
-      aptitude install libcrypt-ssleay-perl <br/>
       NOTE: Works in linux platforms.
-Best Run on Ubuntu 14.04, Kali Linux 2.0, Arch Linux, Fedora Linux, Centos | if you use a windows you can download manualy.
+Best Run on Ubuntu 14.04, Kali Linux 2.0, Arch Linux, Fedora Linux, Centos.. <br/> if you use a windows you can download manualy.
     </td>
   </tr>
 </table>